dpb85/RNAseq-Project/MasterNotes.md

 ### Trimming Data and Quality Control

-First Trimmomatic was used to remove low quality reads.
-[This] was the script used.
+First, Trimmomatic was used to remove low quality reads.
+[This](https://github.com/dpb85/RNAseq-Project/blob/main/albicans.SBATCH) was the script used.

 ### Aligning to Reference Genome
 ### Counting Reads